 Dietetics and Institutional Management

-The concentration in Foods and Nutrition offers courses of study in dietetics and institutional management with supporting courses in biology, chemistry, and business.
-The Dietetics program is approved by the American Dietetic Association (ADA) and accredited by The Commission on Accreditation for Dietetics Education (CADE).
+s of study in institutional management, biology, chemistry, and business.
+The Dietetics program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND) 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606, 1-800-877-1600).
 Students who successfully complete the program become eligible to apply for dietetic internship programs.
-Students completing four years in dietetics can work in health departments, WIC, food research, food production agencies, etc. The focus on Institutional Management prepares students for employment in school and commercial food service management.
+Students completing four years in dietetics can work in health departments, WIC, food research, food production agencies, etc.

 Textiles and Apparel

 The Textiles and Apparel program of study offers a concentration in Fashion Merchandising and Apparel Design.
 The curriculum focuses on principles of design, management, science, technology, and consumer behavior.
 Diversity and an interdisciplinary approach to learning expose students to current trends and technologies used in designing, evaluating, and merchandising products.
 Additionally, students benefit from close interactions with the faculty and industry through internships, field trips, juried design competitions, apparel and furniture markets, trade shows, service learning projects and other extracurricular experiences.